| In 1941, Americans could look either east or west and find a shooting war in

 Communists' heel.
 The Soviets adamantly resisted all attempts by the United States and the

+United Nations to reunite the sundered nation.
 Then on June 25, 1950, the North Korean Army made its move.
 Backed by

 Russian tanks and planes, the Communists surged across the 38th parallel and invaded the